diegofch29/teams-app-dev-guide/README.md

    <br>

-   3. Add a scope for delegated permissions only recommended, you can handle higher permissions in the backend with the "on_behalf" permission so your app is more secure.
+   3. Add a scope for the permissions you need,delegated permissions are recommended on the client application you can handle higher permissions in the backend with the "on_behalf" permission so your app is more secure.

    <br>